mattgwagner/ocs-platoon-trainer-guide/pages/tac-15-common-pitfalls.md

 - Lack of follow-up after corrective actions
 - Poor communication or unclear expectations

 **Tip:** Regularly reflect on your actions and seek feedback to identify blind spots.
 When in doubt, consult with peers, senior TACs, or legal advisors.

-> **Scenario:** A TAC Officer realizes they have been more lenient with certain candidates.
-After self-reflection and peer feedback, they adjust their approach to ensure fairness and consistency.